angelikisynodinou/angelikisynodinou.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi 👋, I am Angeliki!, currently serving as a **Business Analyst** for <a href="https://www.novibet.com/sports">Novibet</a>, a premier online gambling company operating across multiple countries worldwide.
+Hi 👋, I am Angeliki!!, currently serving as a **Business Analyst** for <a href="https://www.novibet.com/sports">Novibet</a>, a premier online gambling company operating across multiple countries worldwide.
 Before undertaking my current role, I held the position of **Product Owner** at the same company, where I managed and executed a multitude of critical projects by leveraging my industry knowledge and analytical skills.

 Throughout my years in the *gambling industry*, I have gained a wide range of experiences and developed a deep understanding of its various intricacies.
 On the educational front, my journey began with a Bachelor's degree in **Networks and Communications** before I transitioned into business analysis and project management, roles that I have found both challenging and rewarding.